UKs Johnson To Visit European Capitals Seeking Brexit Breakthrough - UrduPoint

 More than 100 lawmakers, who are not due to return until September 3, have demanded in a letter that he reconvene the 650-seat House of Commons and let them sit permanently until October 31.

-"Our country is on the brink of an economic crisis, as we career towards a no-deal Brexit," said the letter, signed by MPs and opposition party leaders who want to halt a no-deal departure.
+"Our country is on the brink of an economic crisis, as we career towards a no-deal Brexit," said the letter, signed by MPs and opposition party leaders opposed to such a scenario.

 "We face a national emergency, and parliament must be recalled now."
 Parliament is set to break up again shortly after it returns, with the main parties holding their annual conferences during the September break.

-Main opposition Labour leader Jeremy Corbyn wants to call a vote of no confidence in Johnson's government after parliament returns.
+Main opposition Labour leader Jeremy Corbyn wants to call a vote of no confidence in Johnson's government after it returns and, if successful, take over as a temporary prime minister.

-"What we need is a government that is prepared to negotiate with the European Union so we don't have a crash-out on the 31st," Corbyn said Saturday.
+But Corbyn has so far failed to win the backing of other opposition parties for him to lead any new unity government.

-"This government clearly doesn't want to do that." - Brexit shortages: report - Britain could face food, fuel and medicine shortages and chaos at its ports in a no-deal Brexit, The Sunday Times newspaper reported, citing a leaked government planning document.
+- Brexit shortages: report - Meanwhile, the Sunday Times reported that Britain could face food, fuel and medicine shortages and chaos at its ports in a no-deal Brexit, citing a leaked government planning document.

 There would likely be some form of hard border imposed on the island of Ireland, the document implied.

-Rather than worst-case scenarios, the leaked document, compiled this month by the Cabinet Office ministry, spells out the likely ramifications of a no-deal Brexit, the broadsheet claimed.
+The leaked document, compiled this month by the Cabinet Office ministry and dubbed "Yellowhammer", spells out the likely ramifications of a disruptive EU departure, the newspaper claimed.

-The document said logjams could affect fuel distribution, while up to 85 percent of trucks using the main ports to continental Europe might not be ready for French customs.
+But Michael Gove, the minister responsible for no-deal Brexit planning, said it envisaged a "worst case" scenario.

-The availability of fresh food would be diminished and prices would go up, the newspaper said.
+"We don't normally comment on leaks -- but a few facts -- Yellowhammer is a worst case scenario -- v significant steps have been taken in the last 3 weeks to accelerate Brexit planning," he said on Twitter.